 - Post-mediation.
 After the meeting, we send the agreement to the participants.
 This is not a legal document but because everyone has helped to create it they tend to stick to it.
 (They can go on to make the agreement legally binding if everyone agrees.)
 Finally, we follow-up with the participants at agreed intervals to see how things are going.

 The introductory meetings can take place either at people’s home (by video link is an option) or a suitable venue close by.
 Where possible, the joint mediation meeting takes place in a neutral venue.
 We can help with finding suitable venues.

 Costs vary depending on circumstances eg the number of people involved.
 We will be able to estimate a fee at the outset.
 Our fee for a two-client case progressing to a single joint mediation start at £900 (£450/client); we don’t charge VAT.
 We request payment in stages so that you only pay for what you receive.
 Where needed, we will agree any additional venue costs with you as well as longer-distance travel.

-We are experienced mediators with additional knowledge about issues faced by older people including those with dementia.
-We are in the process of gaining accreditation with EMIN to reflect this expertise.
+We are experienced mediators with additional training and knowledge about issues faced by older people including those with dementia.
+We are certified by EMIN to reflect this expertise.
 Unlike many other practices, we always mediate as a pair.
 We believe this give clients the best chance of a positive outcome, particularly where there are several people involved or the issues are complex.

 Compare our fees to the costs of solicitors which are likely to be in excess of £200 per hour.
 Our factsheet on mediation may help you to weigh up your options.

 Taking the first step

 Those caught up in conflict are sometimes reluctant to try mediation.
 Perhaps it is because they feel things have gone too far or the other person won’t participate.
 Why not let us help with that?
 When people hear from someone neutral what mediation has to offer, they are often willing to give it a try.
 Please contact us to see whether we can help.